-Bangladesh’s neighbours are India to the West, North and East, Myanmar (Burma) to the south-east and the Bay of Bengal to the south.
+Bangladesh’s neighbors are India to the West, North and East, Myanmar (Burma) to the south-east and the Bay of Bengal to the south.

 It has a total area of 56,977 square miles (147,570 square kilometres).